rastertail/rastertail.github.io/content/blog/bs-1/index.md

 ### VCA

-Finally, to complete the signal chain, we have a VCA using Henry Santana's dual JFET design:
+To complete the main signal chain, we have a VCA using Henry Santana's dual JFET design:
 ![The VCA](vca.jpg)
 Originally published in [Electronic Design Magazine](https://www.electronicdesign.com/technologies/analog/article/21775122/op-amp-and-two-jfets-form-a-voltagecontrolled-amplifier), this design is about as simple as it gets, requiring only two JFETs, an op-amp, and a couple resistors.